 Below we’ll explore what these regulations entail to help you properly mark and label your hazardous waste containers.

 The California Department of Toxic Substances Control (DTSC) provides its own set of requirements that hazardous waste generators must follow when it comes to proper labeling.
+These requirements cover important topics like accumulation date, material composition and generator information.

 The U.S. Department of Transportation (DOT) requires hazardous waste generators to label and mark each package of hazardous waste before transporting the waste off site.
-The generator must placard the waste or offer placards to the initial transporter.
+The generator must placard the waste or offer hazardous waste placards to the initial transporter.

 The DOT also requires that labels be properly placed on the container so that they are not missed by handlers.
 The labels must appear in their entirety and should not be placed near any other markings on the surface.
 To avoid being missed, never place labels near the bottom of a container.